 10. Western concepts without traction

-Traditionally, Chinese believe that taking care of the environment is the area of the government and paying to finance social causes through buying a particular brand is not considered something worth doing by an average consumer.
+Traditionally, the Chinese believe that taking care of the environment in the area of the government and paying to finance social causes through buying a particular brand is not considered something worth doing by an average consumer.
 Whatever the case may be in the future, for now, the companies shouldn’t be putting much stress on those concepts when it comes to product marketing in China.

 Feature image source